-With dozens of financial firms that you may be evaluating in your career as a financial advisor, keeping an eye out for potential red flags may help you narrow your decision down.
+With dozens of financial firms that you may be evaluating in your career as a financial advisor, keeping an eye out for potential red flags may help your decision.
 While red flags can look different to us all, there are a few that might stand out.

 Just like the other firms you are researching, Consolidated Planning offers products that are attainable anywhere for your clients.
 What is different is putting strategy before products, therefore, providing real value to your clients by being process-first and delivering a financial strategy that is built by financial products, not the other way around.